abhishek-kumar-code/Redfish_Public/Specification.md

 #### Type property

 All resources in a response shall include a `@odata.type` type property.
 To support generic OData clients, all [structured properties](#structured-properties) in a response should include an `@odata.type` type property.
-The `type` property value shall be a URL fragment that specifies the type of the resource as defined within, or referenced by, the [metadata document](#service-metadata) and shall be in the format:
+The `type` property value shall be a URL fragment that specifies the type of the resource as defined within, or referenced by, the [OData $metadata document](#odata-metadata) and shall be in the format:

 <pre>#<var>Namespace</var>.<var>TypeName</var></pre>